Perkyrain/SerpentAI_wiki/Windows-Installation-Guide.md

 Alternatively, you can run it in a [Docker container](https://hub.docker.com/_/redis/).

+### Build Tools for Visual Studio 2017

+Some of the packages that will be installed alongside Serpent.AI are not pre-compiled binaries and will be need to be built from source.
+This is a little more problematic for Windows but with the correct C++ Build Tools for Visual Studio it all goes down smoothly.

+You can get the proper installer by visiting [https://www.visualstudio.com/downloads/](https://www.visualstudio.com/downloads/) and scrolling down to the _Build Tools for Visual Studio 2017_ download.
+Download, run, select the _ Visual C++ build tools_ section and make sure the following components are checked:

+* Visual C++ Build Tools core features
+* VC++ 2017 version 15.7 v14.14 latest v141 tools
+* Visual C++ 2017 Redistributable Update
+* VC++ 2015.3 v14.00 (v140) toolset for desktop

 ## Installing Serpent.AI

 Once all of the above had been installed and set up, you are ready to install the framework.
+Remember that PATH changes in Windows are not reflected in your command prompts that were opened while you made the changes.
+Open a fresh Anaconda prompt before continuing to avoid installation issues.

 Go back to the directory you created earlier for your Serpent.AI projects.
 Make sure you are scoped in your Conda Env.